Summary of Requirements - Concentration Statement - Advising - Courses Outside the Department - Reading Courses - Honors - Grading

 - Thirteen* total courses

-* The total of thirteen required courses must include eleven courses in the Department of English and two language courses (unless a student places out)
+* The total of thirteen required courses must include eleven courses in the Department of English and two language courses.

 NOTE: Some courses satisfy several genre and period requirements.
-For details about the requirements met by specific courses, students should consult the Student Affairs Assistant or the Director of Undergraduate Studies.
+For details about the requirements met by specific courses, students should consult the Student Affairs Administrator or the Director of Undergraduate Studies.

 As of Autumn 2013, the following course combinations may be taken to satisfy the language requirement: